prfiredragon/pytorch-chatbot/README.md

 # Implementation of a Contextual Chatbot in PyTorch.
 ## This Version
-This version is a modified version using data from my self, using data from another projects and ussing RNN insted of NeuralNet
+This version is a modified version
+- using data from my self
+- using data from another projects
+- ussing RNN insted of NeuralNet
+- Using rules for call functions like to get the date and time

 ## Description